 In both cases, it’s a salesperson’s job to make sure they add value for customers at each touch point.
 Keeping deals moving might be as simple as letting your customers know you’re there if they need you.
 Or it might mean presenting via video chat to a virtual room full of decision makers, who now work from home, and don’t have access to everything they might need to make a decision.

 Maybe you can get creative and set up daily video consulting engagements to offer customers advice.
 Case in point: founder & CEO of PepTalkHer Meggie Palmer has curated a series of daily #PowerPepTalks that encourages people to find their superpowers and skill-up during extra downtime.
-All registrants are funneled into Salesforce Essentials to track and nurture leads with customised content and follow up.
+All registrants are funneled into Salesforce Essentials to track and nurture leads with customized content and follow up.

 Every seller is in uncharted waters when it comes to bringing in new leads and communicating with customers.
 So here’s my best piece of advice: let customers set the pace.
 Let customers set a sense of urgency (or not).
 Don’t push your own agenda of retiring quota.
 If you do, when things get back to normal, you’ll have a worse problem on your hands: a (self-inflicted) lost opportunity.